FarronF/limerick-council-meetings/meetings/2023/12/12-Meeting of the Travel & Transportation Strategic Policy Committee/Minutes - Meeting of the Travel and Transportation Strategic Policy Committee - 17th October 2023.md

 the 20th June 2023 were proposed by Cllr.
 McSweeney, seconded by Cllr.
 Mitchell and adopted.

-The Chair agreed to move to Item 4 on the Agenda.---
+The Chair agreed to move to Item 4 on the Agenda.
+---
 5

 **Item 4: Notice of Motion submitted by Councillor D. McSweeney (referred from June Metro**